eyalarkin/regalib/README.md

 # Rego Functions for SARIF

-rego code for verifying policies on SARIF and related formats (generic attestations such as SAST, DAST etc.)
+Rego code for verifying policies on SARIF and related formats (generic attestations such as SAST, DAST etc.)

-data.json and input.json are examples of SAST output files formatted as SARIF (for input to program) and criteria/filter input, respectively
+`data.json` and `input.json` are examples of SAST output files formatted as SARIF (for input to program) and criteria/filter input, respectively

+`input.json` is no longer used as criteria/filter input.
+Please use the config JSON object defined in `library.rego` as explained below.
+The format is the same as in `input.json`

 ---
 ### How to Evaluate Each Policy